Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: A generic compression lemma

-\section{A generic Compression lemma}
+\section{A generic compression lemma}

-As already exposed, the Compression lemma is a result about several infinitary rewriting systems stating that strongly convergent rewriting sequences of arbitrary ordinal length can be \enquote{compressed} into sequences of length $\omega$ with same source and target.
-The goal of this section is to prove once and for all what is independent from the rewriting system in the Compression lemma, in the general coinductive framework we just introduced.
-To do so, we first provide a coinductive counterpart to strongly convergent sequences of length $\omega$, then we prove the main result of the paper (\cref{the:compression}) giving a characterisation of Compression containing \enquote{just what needs to be adapted to each system}.
+As recalled in the introduction, the compression lemma is a result about several kinds of infinitary rewriting systems stating that strongly convergent rewriting sequences of arbitrary ordinal length can be \enquote{compressed} into sequences of length $\omega$ with the same source and target.
+The goal of this section is to characterise this compression property in the general coinductive framework we just introduced.
+To do so, we first provide a coinductive counterpart to strongly convergent sequences of length $\omega$, then we prove the main result of the paper (\cref{the:compression}), a characterisation identifying \enquote{just what needs to be adapted to each system} for compression to hold.
 We conclude by applying the theorem to our running examples, first-order rewriting and λ-calculus.
+(Let us also already mention that \cref{app:example} details the proof for the concrete example we gave in \cref{eq:intro-example-1,eq:intro-example-2} in the introduction.)